Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Application

 CTN-03 study \citep{ling2009buprenorphine} was a RCT to compare two taper schedules following a period of physiological stabilization on buprenorphine for opioid dependent individuals.
 In this trial, participants were randomized at a 1:1 ratio to receive either a 28-day or a 7-day taper.
 We define the former intervention arm as the control arm, and the latter as the treatment arm.
 The randomization was stratified by the maintenance dose (8, 16, and 24 mg).
 The objective of the statistical analysis was to compare the proportion of participants with opioid-free urine specimens at the end of the taper period between the two taper conditions.

 We perform two analyses for this trial to illustrate the utility of our proposed estimators.
-The first analysis is based on the full population.
-A g-computation estimator with a stratified working model is used to adjust as many variables as possible, with the intension to maximize the efficiency gain.
-This analysis includes a total of 516 participants, with 261 in the control arm and 255 in the treatment arm.
-For each arm, a logistic regression is used to adjust for the baseline covariates of age (continuous), sex (2 levels), race (5 levels), stratification factor (3 levels), opioid urine toxicology level (2 levels), Adjective Rating Scale for Withdrawal (ARSW) Score (continuous) and Clinical Opiate Withdrawal Scale (COWS) Score (continuous).
-Those baseline covariates along with an intercept constitute 12 variables in each logistic regression.
-The purpose of this analysis is to illustrate the underestimation of true variability of the standard IF-based variance estimator.
+The first analysis (Table~\ref{tab:ctn03-subgroup}) demonstrates the utility of the proposed FC-based debiased estimator (Section~\ref{sec:method-mu}) under data separation, allowing covariate adjustment to improve precision.
+The details are provided in the rest of this section.
+The second analysis evaluates the benefit of our bias-adjusted variance estimator for \textbf{GC-MLE} (Section~\ref{sec:method-var}) in settings with many adjusted covariates.
+Owing to space constraints, this analysis is provided in Appendix~\ref{sec:app-1}.

-The second analysis is based on a subgroup with the maintenance dose of 8 mg, which includes only 48 participants (26 for the control arm and 22 for the treatment arm).
-Implementing g-computation for this subgroup analysis is changeling due to the small sample size with potential data separation.
-Even using a pooled working model with a logistic regression to adjust for one covariate (baseline opioid urine toxicology level) lead to an unreasonably large absolute estimated value ($-18.6765$) for its associated regression coefficient.
-It suggests potential data \textit{separation}, which is further confirmed via \textbf{detectseparation} package \citep{kosmidis2022detectseparation}.
-Consequently, covariate adjustment is impossible without using FC.
-We only consider a logistic regression adjusting for the baseline variables of opioid urine toxicology level and ARSW Score.
-The purpose of this analysis is to illustrate utility of \textbf{gOB-FC(C0)} when data separation is presented.
+We analyze the 8 mg maintenance-dose subgroup (48 participants: 26 control, 22 treatment).
+Implementing g-computation for this subgroup analysis is challenging because the small sample size creates a risk of data separation.
+Using a pooled working model (logistic regression) to adjust for a single covariate (baseline opioid urine toxicology level) produced an estimated coefficient of $-18.68$, implausibly large in magnitude, indicating potential data separation; this was confirmed using the \textbf{detectseparation} package \citep{kosmidis2022detectseparation}.
+Consequently, covariate adjustment is infeasible without employing FC.

-Table~\ref{tab:ctn03-full} displays the results of the full population from both the unadjusted analysis and \textbf{GC-MLE}.
-We presents the estimated standard errors for \textbf{GC-MLE} without and with small-sample adjustment.
-The one using the standard IF-based (using \eqref{eq:if-mu-aipw}) variance estimator leads to 16.57\% increase in relative efficiency.
-However, more than half of this improvement is due to the underestimation of the true variability, as illustrated by the adjusted variance estimator, providing 7.63\% gain in efficiency.

-Table~\ref{tab:ctn03-subgroup} displays the results of the subgroup from both the unadjusted analysis and \textbf{gOB-FC(C0)}.
-With FC, covariate adjustment is feasible now offering 8.41\% improvement in relative efficiency.
+Following on our recommendations in Section~\ref{sec:rec}, we estimate treatment effects using \textbf{gOB-FC(C0)}.
+We adopt a pooled working model, fitting a logistic regression that adjusts for sex and baseline opioid urine toxicology.
+As shown in Figure~\ref{fig:bc_gob}b, with the standard variance estimator, adjusting for two covariates at $n=60$ yields coverage of roughly 94\%.
+To mitigate this under-coverage, we report Wald CIs using the proposed bias–adjusted variance estimator.